Illyazz/client-testing/README.md

 - [ ] :computer: Identify the properties of the event object you'll need - probably `preventDefault` and `target` with input(s)
 - [ ] :speaking_head: Tell students that we are not testing the functionality of the preventDefault, just giving our function something to invoke
 - [ ] :computer: Create a stub eg. `eventStub = { preventDefault: () => {}, target: { firstName: "Bob" } }`
-- [ ] :speaking_head: Tell students that we could also assign preventDefault to `jest.fn` and we will talk more about making use of these jest functions later in the course
+- [ ] :speaking_head: Tell students that we could also assign preventDefault to `jest.fn`
 - [ ] :computer: Write a test for your listener function using the stub

 ---